molview/molview_blog/_posts/2018-04-29-molview-will-stay-as-it-is.md

 had radically changed, and I had much better ideas about how to write software.
 But since there also were (and still are) other projects I wanted to spend my free time on, I promised myself I would only invest more time in MolView if it turned out popular enough to collect a decent amount of donations.
-This would be not only to make up for the invested time, but also cover service costs and allow investment in additional services (such as web-servers to perform relevant calculations).
+This would not only make up for the invested time, but also cover service costs and allow investment in additional services (such as web-servers to perform calculations).

 I decided to setup an account on Bountysource where users could contribute a monthly or one-time amount, and also vote for new features or issues that have